blfcweb/biggestlittlefc.github.io/register.md

-Can I still pay online?
+How do I make at-con registration go faster?
+: **Before {{ page.preregend }}**: [Pre-register!][reglink]

-: **Please do!** [Log in to registration][reglink] and complete a registration for this year, and then enter the "at-con registration" line when you arrive.
+  **After {{ page.preregend }}**: [Log in to registration][reglink] and complete an at-con registration.
+Have a credit card handy, and please pay before you get in line.
+If you have only cash, there will be cashiers on-site.

-  Each person who pays online makes the registration line go a little bit faster.
+  Each person who pays with card online makes the registration line go a little bit faster.

 Can I pick badge art at-con?
 :  **You cannot pick at-con**; you must choose in the pre-registration system.
-  You can change your choice until April 30th, so always pick your current favorite from the available choices.
+  You can change your choice until {{ page.preregend }}, so always pick your current favorite from the available choices.

 How can I confirm I'm registered?
-: Paid registrations are sent a confirmation email, but your spam filter may have eaten it.
-To check manually, [click "Did I pre-register?"][reglink] to find out.
+: Paid registrations are sent a confirmation email, but spam filters can be hungry beasts.
+To check manually, [log in to registration][reglink] and look for the "paid" indicator.

 Will there be one-day registration?